Children's services

-This can be an emotional and difficult process to undertake alone and therefore we suggest that you seek the support of someone that you trust to help you through this time.
+This can be an emotional and difficult process to go through alone, so we recommend seeking the support of someone you trust to help you during this time.

 How can I access my birth records?